 Before the sunset, the beach area near Coco Tam’s changes into a cool and romantic spot where you can watch the sunset while listening to summery house and lounge music.
 With a mojito or a Mai Tai in hand.
 Obviously.

-This is probably why most people come here later at night when it’s cooler.
+Most people come here later at night when it’s cooler.
 During the day it feels too hot when you can almost feel the Sun burning your skin, especially during the hot season (around March-May).
 So remember to apply some sunblock and hydrate yourself.

 Ok, by now you probably have a good idea of what you can do in Fisherman’s Village, Koh Samui.
 It really is a lovely spot, though, you cannot find much authentic Thailand in there.
 So let’s just take it as it is: a bit touristy, full of cool & hip restaurants and bars, in addition to good shopping!
 If you have been there already, which was your favourite place to grab a bite or sip that cooling cocktail?

-If you are looking for a place to stay on Koh Samui, may I recommend The Kala Samui which is about 20 minutes from Fisherman’s Village.
+If you are looking for a place to stay on Koh Samui, may I recommend The Kala Samui.
 A beautiful and serene place!
 I loved it there.

 Liked it, Pin it!